 Castel del Monte in Andria, Italy, surrounded by lush greenery and countryside.

 Get your booking confirmed instantly

-Constructed by Holy Roman Emperor Frederick II, the octagonal-shaped Castel del Monte showcases remarkable mathematical and astronomical accuracy.
+The Emperor Frederick II's architectural marvel, the octagon-shaped Castel del Monte in Andria, Italy, showcases mathematical and astronomical precision.

-Audio guides are available in English, Italian, German, French, and Spanish for an enhanced visit experience.
+Audio guides are available not only in English but also Italian, German, French, and Spanish for an enriched experience.

-An interesting fact is that the octagonal layout of Castel del Monte frequently symbolizes themes of regeneration and rebirth.
+The octagonal design of Castel del Monte is often linked with themes of regeneration and rebirth.

-Use of audio guides available in English, Italian, Spanish, French, and German
+Audio tours available in multiple languages including English, Italian, Spanish, French, and German

+Castel del Monte in Andria, Italy, surrounded by lush greenery and countryside.